TANISHAAHUJA/comp-382assignment2/README.md

 - Proofread documentation and corrected errors
 - Helped edit slides
 - Bonus participation discussion with the other team and working on implementing the feedback
+- Fixed slides after feedback was provided and implemented the bonus

 #### Liam Maarhuis
 - Created Slides